maxmakesmagic/ormos/archive/en/articles/archive/feature/2021/02/first-lesson-introduction-strixhaven-2021-02-18.md

 ============

-Each of our Colleges was founded by the elder dragon whose name each college bears.
-Our founders were paragons of magic and knowledge, and each college strives to match its founder's vision and magical aptitudes!
+Each of our Colleges was founded by the elder dragon whose name each school bears.
+Our founders were paragons of magic and knowledge, and each school strives to match its founder's vision and magical aptitudes!
 We won't be meeting the founders today, but with any amount of luck, they may show up at orientation!

 Take careful consideration of each college and start giving thought to which one you'll choose!